-- 32. The petitioner has claimed Advance Against Depreciation on the basis of - 1/12th of gross loan worked out as 50% of the gross block admitted by Ministry of Power in the petition of previous tariff setting, - (ii) Repayment of loans during the year, and - (iii) depreciation as claimed in the petition.
+- 23. The petitioner has claimed Advance Against Depreciation on the basis of - (i) 1/12th of gross loan worked out as 50% of the gross block admitted by Ministry of Power in the notification for previous tariff setting, - (ii) Repayment of loans during the year, and - (iii) depreciation as claimed in the petition.